{ sessionId, sealedToken } handoff, and your backend decides whether to allow, challenge, throttle, or block the action.

 The primary verification path.
 Local, fast, no network call to Foil.The method is named

-safeVerifyFoilToken (and snake/Pascal variants) in every SDK except PHP, where it is SealedToken::safeVerify.Alternative: durable session readback
+safeVerifyFoilToken (and snake/Pascal variants) in every SDK except PHP, where it is SealedToken::safeVerify.Alternative: session readback

 If the Foil session starts before the user exists in your database, attach your user ID after signup succeeds from your backend:Policy patterns